-Daiichi Sankyo is committed to expanding scientific knowledge about edoxaban, as demonstrated through our research programs evaluating its use in a broad range of cardiovascular conditions, patient types and clinical settings in AF and VTE.
-The edoxaban clinical research program includes multiple randomized, controlled trials (RCTs), registries and non-interventional studies, with the goal of generating new clinical and real-world-data regarding its use in AF and VTE populations.
+Daiichi Sankyo is committed to expanding scientific knowledge about edoxaban, as demonstrated through our research programs evaluating its use in a broad range of cardiovascular conditions, patient types and clinical settings in atrial fibrillation (AF) and venous thromboembolism (VTE).
+The edoxaban clinical research program includes multiple RCTs (randomized, controlled trials), registries and noninterventional studies, with the goal of generating new clinical and real-world-data regarding its use in AF and VTE populations.
 Daiichi Sankyo expects that more than 100,000 patients will participate in the edoxaban clinical research program, including completed, ongoing and future research.